‘Festina Lente’ ~ Riding Tarot’s Hermetic Wheel of Fortune

 In Greek mythology, while transformation into a rock is usually a barren fate, a pattern emerges in which the heroines who were transformed into islands are lovers of the gods; just as islands, like cities, were usually personified as minor goddesses or heroes.
 [Wikipedia]

-This is precisely what happened to Asteria, Titan Goddess of falling stars, oneiromancy (divination by dreams) and astrology (by stars), and mother of Hecate.
+This is precisely what happened to Asteria [not to be confused with Astraea], Titan Goddess of falling stars, oneiromancy (divination by dreams) and astrology (by stars), and mother of Hecate.
 She transforms herself into the Island of Delos, where her sister Leto at last gave birth to the lunar Artemis and solar Apollo, after an exhaustive search for refuge.
 The usual suspects were to blame; Zeus for making Leto pregnant, then pursuing Asteria, and jealous Hera’s subsequent curse, that Leto not be able to find solid ground on which to give birth, forbidding all places on earth to accept her.
 Hera also kidnapped the goddess of childbirth to ensure that Leto’s labour would be ultra painful.
 Asteria (‘star’) defied Hera’s orders, but as she had not succumb to Zeus’ advances, Hera, though angry, did not punish her.

 Artemis was an easy delivery, but Apollo took 9 days and nights to come out (luckily, Artemis was able to assist).
 There are a few variations on the myth, as is typical.
 Delos means ‘to manifest or reveal’.
 It had been a floating island, ’emerged’ for Leto by helpful Zeus (the least he could do since he can’t seem to keep his Tower in his robe).
 Either it was uninhabited or it was and the people didn’t want her giving birth there, so Leto gifted the island with 4 anchors to keep it stable, which pleased them.
 Are these ‘anchors’ the 4 Royal Stars (Aldebaran, Regulus, Antares, Fomalhaut)?